- 85% of members reported having health insurance for 2023.

 - Among the 14% of members who reported not having health insurance for 2023, 49% cited that premiums/deductibles were too expensive, 9% said that they couldn’t find a plan that they liked, and 2% said that insurers turned them down because of pre-existing health conditions.

-- The top priorities related to health insurance coverage cited by members were affordable premiums, reasonable deductible and co-pays, and access to preferred doctors.
+- The top priorities related to health insurance coverage cited by members were affordable premiums, reasonable deductibles and co-pays, and access to preferred doctors.

-- If a REALTOR® association health plan were offered with equally comprehensive benefits as their current plan, 19% of members said they would join it and leave their current health insurance plan, and 41% said they would join if there is a savings compared to their current plan.
+- If a REALTOR® association health plan was offered with equally comprehensive benefits as their current plan, 19% of members said they would join it and leave their current health insurance plan, and 44% said they would join if there is a savings compared to their current plan.

-- The main reasons that members chose their current primary health insurance provider were: it was the only option for health insurance (31%), it was the cheaper option after comparison (24%), and it offers better services or benefits (21%).
+- The main reasons that members chose their current primary health insurance provider were that it was the cheaper option after comparison (26%), it was the only option for health insurance (25%), and it offers better services or benefits (20%).

-- Ten percent of members reported having W-2 employees, with a median of 2 employees.
-Among that 10%, 26% of members currently offer an employer-sponsored health insurance plan.
+- 9% of members reported having W-2 employees, with a median of 2 employees.
+Among that 9%, 19% of members currently offer an employer-sponsored health insurance plan.